-Zombie Companies are firms that don’t survive by producing value for their customers.
-Instead, they survive by parasitically draining resources from the overall economy by borrowing at near 0% interest from the Federal Reserve.
-The Federal Reserve just creates this money out of thin air.
+The Fed is printing money and giving it to Zombie Companies.
+These are firms that don't survive by producing value for customers.
+They survive by borrowing at near 0% interest from the Federal Reserve, which creates this money from nothing.

-So this borrowing has the same negative effect on everyone’s paycheck purchasing power as criminal counterfeiters do.
-Instead of consumers having the power to support businesses that do provide valuable goods and services, the Fed effectively steals that money from consumers and gives it directly to corporations without them having to produce value for consumers.
+When the Fed creates new money, it has the same effect as criminal counterfeiters.
+Instead of consumers supporting businesses that provide valuable goods and services, the Fed steals that purchasing power and gives it directly to corporations without them having to produce value.

 Stolen Productivity Gains

-Productivity gains allow the government to do this without increasing the consumer price inflation too much.
-In the first half of the 20th century, the financial benefits of technological innovation and productivity gains were generally evenly enjoyed by society.
-Since the end of the gold standard, all of the benefits are now funnelled to those with the most effective Washington lobbyists.
+In the first half of the 20th century, technological innovation and productivity gains benefited society.
+Since the end of the gold standard, all benefits now funnel to those with the most effective Washington lobbyists.

 Immediate Effects on the Stock Market

-The immediate effect of dumping money into corporations is that their stock value rises.
+Dumping money into corporations raises their stock value.
 You can see this in the recent explosive growth in the US stock market.
-However, it can’t go on forever, because it would lead to catastrophic hyperinflation as seen many times throughout history and most recently in Venezuela.
+However, it can't continue forever.
+That would lead to catastrophic hyperinflation, as seen recently in Venezuela and throughout history.

 Long-Term Effect of Sustaining Zombie Companies

-You can see the long-term fallout in Japan’s “Lost Decade”.
-Japanese banks continued to support weak or failing firms.
-The result was three decades of poor economic growth.
+See Japan's "Lost Decade."
+Japanese banks supported weak or failing firms.
+The result: three decades of poor economic growth.

 Long-Term Effect of Killing Zombie Companies